Certification of Lay and Alternate Delegates and Youth Delegates

-We encourage each parish to select one or two youth to serve as Youth Representatives to Convention.
-Youth Representatives have the same responsibilities as adult delegates; however, because of the New York State voting age restrictions, youth are not allowed to vote.
-Youth Representatives to Convention are encouraged to participate in this important gathering, and to learn and grow in their understanding and appreciation of the larger Church.
+We encourage each parish to select one or two youth to serve as Youth Delegates to Convention.
+Youth Delegates have the same responsibilities as adult delegates; however, because of the New York State voting age restrictions, youth are not allowed to vote.
+Youth Delegates to Convention are encouraged to participate in this important gathering, and to learn and grow in their understanding and appreciation of the larger Church.
 We welcome youth to fully engage in Convention and to share their voices with us.

-Who is responsible for Youth Representatives at Convention?
+Who is responsible for Youth Delegates at Convention?

-Each parish is responsible for their own youth representatives.
-Youth representatives need to communicate with their rector, priest-in-charge, or a designated Lay Delegate from their parish where they will be at all times.
+Each parish is responsible for their own Youth Delegates.
+Youth Delegates need to communicate with their rector, priest-in-charge, or a designated Lay Delegate from their parish where they will be at all times.

-Each parish must make hotel arrangements for Youth Representatives if they are staying overnight.
+Each parish must make hotel arrangements for Youth Delegates if they are staying overnight.

 What do I need to do now?

-Please seek youth who are able to attend the two day Convention (November 8th & 9th).
-Youth Representatives are those who want to learn about the workings of the larger church, who enjoy exciting liturgies, who participate in the decision-making process of the church, and who engage in fellowship with member of parishes in the Diocese—and have some fun too.
+Please seek youth who are able to attend the two day Convention (November 13th & 14th).
+Youth Delegates are those who want to learn about the workings of the larger church, who enjoy exciting liturgies, who participate in the decision-making process of the church, and who engage in fellowship with member of parishes in the Diocese—and have some fun too.